Do You Know How to Keep Yourself Safe from Scammers?

 What You Can Do

-If you’re not sure that a website, email, text or call represents a legitimate organization or person, be cautious.
-Don’t respond with sensitive information, click any links, download anything or call a number in the suspicious communication.
-Instead use the website, email address or phone number you already have or look up to reach the business or organization.
+If you’re not sure that a website, email, text or call came from a legitimate organization or person, be cautious.
+Don’t respond with sensitive information, click any links, download anything or call a number that is in the suspicious message.
+Instead, use the website, email address or phone number you already have for the organization or person, or look it up yourself.
 Contact them directly to see if they sent the request.

 If you’re unsure of what to do, ask a friend or family member what they would do.
 Describing the situation to them may even help you see the clues to a scam.